-April 26, 2021 – Over the past two weeks, United Way Southern Interior BC (SIBC), in conjunction with community partners Accelerate Okanagan and Okanagan College, once again delivered CODEanagan bootcamps virtually to youth between 13-26 years old.
+April 26, 2021 – Over the past two weeks, United Way British Columbia (SIBC), in conjunction with community partners Accelerate Okanagan and Okanagan College, once again delivered CODEanagan bootcamps virtually to youth between 13-26 years old.
 This time they signed up to be introduced to the world of coding, websites, network design and cyber security…but left the workshops with a lot more.

 Almost 55% of the youth participating said they “only knew the basics and were not confident with computers” prior to participation in the bootcamps.
 65% said they were not previously aware there was such a booming tech industry in our region with opportunities for employment.
 Participants noted fun facts that really shocked them, like the fact that 3 out of 5 future tech jobs they might apply for, do not even exist yet.
 And 72% said their self-confidence had increased considerably through CODEanagan’s learning opportunities, mentors, and opportunities for follow up.

 CODEanagan is an ongoing tech education program for local youth who may traditionally experience barriers to learning due to cost, accessibility or education format.
 Supported by the RBC Future Launch Foundation and Coast Capital Savings Community Investment for Youth, the program has grown beyond Kelowna since Covid forced it to go virtual.
 As a result, this Spring’s workshop series included youth from the North & South Okanagan, the Kootenays and Kamloops.
 The program also offers virtual field trips to local tech companies and ongoing mentorship to inspire them to explore career opportunities in the tech sector, our fastest growing local industry sector with growth of 15% year on year.